 18000 EUR

-- CASP license application submission to the National Securities Market Commission (CNMV) or the Bank of Spain
+- Preparation and submission of CASP license application to CNMV or Bank of Spain

 - Legal support throughout the process